yamatt/blog/content/blog/reminiscing-over-the-owasp-top-10.md

 * A09:2021-Security Logging and Monitoring Failures: Is it a failure?
 Or does it not exist?
 * Also _A06:2021-Vulnerable and Outdated Components_ and _A08:2021-Software and Data Integrity Failures_ are too closely related.

-It's a shame.
-The goal of including securing pipelines is admirable, but if I was looking for advice on that I would not refer to OWASP.
-I think I will still use the 2017 reference for most conversations.
+The changes and the reasoning for them is not well explained on the Top 10 page itself.
+If I was looking for advice on how to to secure pipeline I would not refer to OWASP.
+I think I will still use the [2017 reference for most conversations](https://web.archive.org/web/20210820092716/https://owasp.org/www-project-top-ten/).